dangermike/associative_entity_redux/README.md

 ### Analysis

-#### PostgreSQL
+#### PostgreSQL performance and size

 The value of the covering index in PostgreSQL is clear: p2c and c2p cost is roughly the same with the covering index, but sigificantly slower without the covering index.
 This is matches our expectations.
 The total size cost of the covering index is 17.8% for the `people_companies` table.

-#### MySQL
+#### MySQL performance and size

 For MySQL, the covering index doesn't help.
 In fact, the wider key means fewer rows per page, which may explain being slightly slower.
 It's close enough that I don't want to read too much into it, especially given the dirty environment we're testing.

-What is with the table sizes?
-This may be an optimization issue.
+The difference in table sizes was not expected, but may be an optimization/maintenance issue.
 The absolute performance values of the nocover tables are slightly slower, even on the `baseline` test, where the schemas and data are identical.
 I'm not going to read too much into it, but I have a theory: MySQL, recognizing that the whole primary key is present in the secondary index key and that there are no other columns, doesn't bother with appending the primary key as a value in the index.

 #### Other stuff